 What Can I Do as a Parent to an Autistic Child?

-- Allow yourself to accept that things will be difficult on a regular basis
+- Things will be difficult.
+Allow yourself to accept that things will be difficult on a regular basis.

 - See a doctor.
-Between you child's therapy appointments, school meetings, plan reviews and general check ups, if may feel as if you do nothing but attend appointments, but these appointments focus on your child, not on you.
-You need care and support as well, and your GP can point you in the right direction, if they haven't done so already
+Between your child's therapy appointments, school meetings, plan reviews, and general checkups, it may feel as if you do nothing but attend appointments, but these appointments focus on your child, not on you.
+You need care and support as well, and your GP can point you in the right direction if they haven't done so already/

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.

 I communicate with a woman on Twitter who has a daughter with Autism.
 I want to understand more about what she is going through so I can provide meaningful replies to her tweets that won't seem uncaring or gruff in any manner at all.
 I'm a very sensitive man and I want to continue to stay friendly without causing her anymore stress then she is already experiencing.
 Her Husband an officer is in the Army and I am a Military Veteran and I was a member of a Military family as well.
 Our ages differ dramatically as I am 72 and she is 24.

 Any insight you can provide to me would be priceless.

 I myself am a parent with an autistic child.
 I know the meltdowns, I know the fears, and at times I too feel overwhelmed.
 This is why I myself have launched my own coaching business focused solely on helping the PARENT, and not so much focus on our children, because we parents feel alone at times.
 We feel we need to give up our dreams for them, when all we are doing is robbing them of a future too.